edgeandnode/cryptoeconomics-researcher-take-home-assignment/README.md

 ## Overview

 The overview of the assignment and all relevant files are located inside the `Take-home-assignment` directory.
-We have provided you with a jupyter notebook .ipynb file that contains more infomration and a start to the assignment.
+We have provided you with a jupyter notebook .ipynb file that contains more information and a start to the assignment.
 You will also find a CSV file inside the directory, the CSV contains simulated data that will be used in the assignment.

 ## Getting Started